-Instructions:
+• Instructions

-- Attend a dance performance from the approved performances list.
-ATTACH YOUR TICKET STUB TO THE REVIEW YOU TURN IN - Put your name, my name and YOUR FAMC SECTION at the top left corner - Analyze and write about the performance.
-If the performance consists of multiple dance pieces, choose 2-3 pieces to write about. - Review should be 2-3 pages double spaced with Times New Roman 12-point form and 1-inch margins - Include the date, title of the performance, title of the piece(s), and choreographer(s) - Use good grammar and spelling.
-Points will be deducted for formatting, grammar, and punctuation mistakes
+- Attend one of SHSU Dance Department's concerts and write a written review.
+ATTACH YOUR TICKET STUB TO THE REVIEW YOU TURN IN.
+Your name must be on the ticket stub. - Put your name, my name, the date, and YOUR FAMC SECTION at the top left corner - Analyze and write about the performance.
+If the performance consists of multiple dance pieces, choose 2-3 pieces to write about. - Review should be 2-3 pages double spaced with Times New Roman 12-point form and 1-inch margins - Include the date, title of the performance, title of the piece(s), and choreographer(s) - Use good grammar and spelling. - Points will be deducted for formatting, grammar, and punctuation mistakes.
+The SHSU writing center is a great resource if you need additional writing support.

-Analyze the performance by answering the following questions.
+- Analyze and include the following.
 If the evening showcases only one work, answer all six questions.
-If the evening showcases multiple works, pick 2-3 works and answer at least 3 questions per work:

-- What was your overall impression of the work?
-What was the choreographer trying to convey? - Describe the costumes and music - Did the work convey a specific mood or emotion?
-How? - Did the work appear to be primarily imitative, expressive, or form-based?
+If the evening showcases multiple works, pick 2-3 works and answer at least 3 questions per work: - What was your overall impression of the work?
+What was the choreographer trying to convey? - Describe the costumes and the music. - Did the work convey a specific mood or emotion?
+How? - Did the work seem to be primarily imitative, expressive, or form-based?
 Why? - Describe the production elements.
 Did they contribute to the choreographic idea? - Did you connect with the performance?
 If you are reviewing multiple pieces, which one did you connect with the most?
-Why? - Bonus question (optional): Was there a beginning, middle, and end?
+Why? - Bonus question (option): Was there a beginning, middle, and end?